filakhtov/gentoo-use-docs/sys-libs/libblockdev.md

 This flag should be enabled if there is a need to deal with LUKS-encrypted partitions.

+### device-mapper
+Pass the `--with-dm` option to the configure script.
+Build and install the `libbd_dm` library - a `libblockdev` plugin for basic operations with device mapper's "linear" targets, including creating and removing them.

+This flag should be enabled if integration with device mapper framework is desired.

 ### dmraid
-Pass the `--with-dm` option to the configure script.
-Build and install the `libbd_dm` library - a `libblockdev` plugin for basic operations with device mapper, e.g. discovering RAID sets, get RAID members, activate and deactivate RAID arrays, etc.
+Only works if the `device-mapper` flag is enabled.
+Pass the `--with-dmraid` option to the configure script.
+Extend the `libbd_dm` plugin library to provide an ability to manage `dm-raid` (Device-Mapper's RAID) devices, e.g. create, delete, activate, etc, by utilizing the `libdmraid` library.

-This flag should be enabled if integration with device mapper is desired.
+This flag should be enabled if there is a need to manage DM RAID devices using the library.

 ### doc
 Pass the `--with-gtk-doc` option to the configure script.
 Use the Gtk-Doc tool to generate library API documentation from the source code annotation and install it into the `/usr/share/doc/libblockdev-<VERSION>` directory.